-NOTE: As provided in LFC policy, this report is intended only for use by the standing finance committees of the legislature.
+NOTE: As provided in LFC policy, this report is intended for use by the standing finance committees of the legislature.
 The Legislative Finance Committee does not assume responsibility for the accuracy of the information in this report when used in any other situation.

-Only the most recent FIR version (in HTML & Adobe PDF formats) is available on the Legislative Website.
-The Adobe PDF version includes all attachments, whereas the HTML version does not.
-Previously issued FIRs and attachments may be obtained from the LFC's office in Suite 101 of the State Capitol Building North.
+Only the most recent FIR version, excluding attachments, is available on the Intranet.
+Previously issued FIRs and attachments may be obtained from the LFC office in Suite 101 of the State Capitol Building North.